 Optional additional materials: to be confirmed soon.

-I will be working one-to-one with only a limited number of individuals.
+I will be working one-to-one with only a limited number of individuals (only a couple of places available as of early October).
 For this option, there will be extra creative & reflective writing tasks, and I will be responding to what you send in as a result (your commitment will be to send it in before the start of the next tree month).